This page shows you how to use the fetch endpoint to fetch documents by IDs from a collection.

 | partitionFilter | Partition filter. | object | | |

-include is applied first, and than exclude is applied to the included fields when you set both include and exclude in fields parameter.
+include is applied first, and then exclude is applied to the included fields when you set both in the fields parameter.

 To fetch documents, specify the document IDs (up to 100 IDs).